I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-setpixelshader.md

 <p>For user-mode display drivers that support pixel shaders before version 2.0, the Microsoft Direct3D runtime passes 0 in the <i>hShaderHandle</i> parameter to indicate a fixed-function pipeline.
 For user-mode display drivers that support pixel shader version 2.0 or later, the runtime converts Direct3D fixed-function pixel state to pixel shader version 2.0.
 For more information about fixed-function state, see <a href="https://msdn.microsoft.com/bc93d65e-ac16-470d-8c52-db8b1cc74456">Converting the Direct3D Fixed-Function State</a>.</p>

-<p>All subsequent drawing operations use the given shader until another is selected.</p>

-<p>For user-mode display drivers that support pixel shaders before version 2.0, the Microsoft Direct3D runtime passes 0 in the <i>hShaderHandle</i> parameter to indicate a fixed-function pipeline.
-For user-mode display drivers that support pixel shader version 2.0 or later, the runtime converts Direct3D fixed-function pixel state to pixel shader version 2.0.
-For more information about fixed-function state, see <a href="https://msdn.microsoft.com/bc93d65e-ac16-470d-8c52-db8b1cc74456">Converting the Direct3D Fixed-Function State</a>.</p>

 ## -requirements
 <table>
 <tr>